 - 5.1 Basic energy service: The provision of sufficient energy as determined by Council, to allow for lighting, and other usage.
 This may include electricity and other forms of energy such as paraffin. - 5.2 Basic refuse removal service: The disposal of refuse on a property where housing densities permit this or the removal of refuse from each property located within the municipality and disposal of this waste in an adequate landfill site, either option undertaken in such a way that the health of the community is maintained and no diseases are propagated, or pests allowed to breed due to refuse which is not properly removed and disposed of. - 5.3 Basic sanitation service: The provision of a basic sanitation facility which is easily accessible to a household, the sustainable operation of the facility, including the safe removal of human waste and wastewater from the premises where appropriate and necessary, and the communication of good sanitation, hygiene and related practices. - 5.4 Basic water supply service: The provision of a basic water supply facility, the sustainable operation of the facility for at least 350 days per year and not interrupted for more than 48 consecutive hours per incident, and the communication of good water use, hygiene and related practices. - 5.5 Child headed household: a household where both parents are deceased and where all occupants of the property are children of the deceased and are all under the legal age to contract for service and are considered as minors in law by the state.
-Child headed households are automatically considered indigent unless proven otherwise. - 5.6 Household: a registered owner or tenant with or without children who reside at the same premises. - 5.7 Indigent: lacking the necessities of life such as sufficient water, basic sanitation, refuse removal, environmental health, basic energy, health care, housing, food and clothing. - 5.8 Indigent subsidy/poverty package: the subsidy allows for free basic services in the form of electricity or other power options, water, sanitation, rubbish removal and property rates, as prescribed by Council from time to time.
+Child headed households are automatically considered indigent unless proven otherwise. - 5.6 Household: a registered owner or tenant with or without children who reside at the same premises.
+For purposes of this policy, "household" includes any structures occupied by family members or tenants on the same property; - 5.7 Indigent: lacking the necessities of life such as sufficient water, basic sanitation, refuse removal, environmental health, basic energy, health care, housing, food and clothing. - 5.8 Indigent subsidy/poverty package: the subsidy allows for free basic services in the form of electricity or other power options, water, sanitation, rubbish removal and property rates, as prescribed by Council from time to time.